jzhoulon/RFC-review/20200624-pluggable-device-for-tensorflow.md

 The section below shows some pseudo code to introduce some extension inside the TensorFlow proper for the pluggable device creation.
 The implementation is based on StreamExecutor C API [RFC](https://github.com/tensorflow/community/pull/257).

-1. `PluggableDeviceFactory` creates and initializes a set of pluggable devices when the session is created.
+1. `PluggableDeviceFactory` creates and initializes a set of `PluggableDevice` instances when the session is created.
 ```cpp
    PluggableDeviceFactory::CreateDevices(SessionOptions& options, const string& name_prefix, std::vector<std::unique_ptr<Device>>* devices) {
      for (int i = 0; i < options.device_count(); i++) {